katherineding/dqmc-dev/README.md

 - Added consistency check between hdf5 simulation file generation script and compiled dqmc executable.
 Inconsistent versions do not necessarily indicate a problem.

-- Changed checkpoint behavior to be more conservative, as desrived above.
+- Changed checkpoint behavior to be more conservative, as described above.

 - Added `partial_write` file corruption check.

 - More verbose log information.

-- Different return flags for functions.
+- ~~Different return flags for functions.
 Most notably nonzero return codes for main() functions.
 This may trigger unexpected SLURM behavior.
-Needs testing.
+Needs testing.~~

 - Removed unused python dqmc source code.

 - Added thermal phases, thermal, 2bond measurements.

-- Added triangular lattice python generation script.
+- Added triangular lattice python generation script, but the bond definitions required for e.g. transport measurements are not implemented.

 ## TODOs

-- Add profiling for how much overhead regular checkpoints add.
+- ~~Add profiling for how much overhead regular checkpoints add.~~
 - Make `double` vs `complex double` a runtime choice, so we don't have to do separate compilations
 - Make dry run completely side-effect-free
 - Improve stack mechanism to reduce competition and wait times -- double ended queue? process private queues?
 But this is not the main bottleneck right now.
-- Add safeguards for simultaneous hdf5 file RW failure mode
+- ~~Add safeguards for simultaneous hdf5 file RW failure mode~~
-- BUGFIX for thermal phase `#define`s b/c of premature optimization.
+- ~~BUGFIX for thermal phase `#define`s b/c of premature optimization.~~
 - Add check for consistency between C standard `double _Complex` and whatever idiosyncratic complex type (probably a struct) the math library (AOCL, cray-libsci, IMKL, cuBLAS) is using, to make sure they are both 16 bytes.
 - Add a last_modified field to keep hdf5 files refreshed and always in $SCRATCH dir?
 - my_calloc() might no longer be the most optimal thing to do on AMD CPUs.
 It also may be less important to worry about memory alignment if matrix operations are offloaded to GPUs.